 According to a 2010 report by ABSA Small Business South Africa, small business failure rates are as high as 63% in the first two years of trading.
 What in your opinion is the cause of this alarming figure and how do you think the tide can be changed?

 Most startups fail.
 It is a natural phenomenon for small businesses to struggle in the first two years.
 What is important, however, is how they weather the storm in their business.
 These small businesses might have failed because of improper planning or inadequate finances-there are many reasons why businesses including big ones fail so by following strict business plans and considering the consequences of risks to be taken I believe small businesses will stand a better chance.

 Some investors within and outside Africa are skeptical when it comes to committing their resources to a business person of African heritage.
 Why do you think this is so and in what ways can Africans change the narrative in order to attract foreign investments?

-In my opinion this is so because, Africans have little or no background in modern business.
-For most, it is a first generation circumstance.
+In my opinion, this is so because Africans have little or no background in modern business.
+For most, it is a first-generation circumstance.
 In those cases political and financial investment are natural.
-This should not be a source of discouragement as there is new elite in Africa who are showing encouraging characteristics such as Dangote in Nigeria; Masiyiwa in Zimbabwe, and many other top business men and women across the continent who through their businesses have attracted one form of foreign investment or the other.
-These people have understood the tricks of doing great business in Africa and should serve as guide for others who want to do good business such that more and more investors will be confident having partnerships with Africans.
+This should not be a source of discouragement as there is new elite in Africa who are showing encouraging characteristics such as Dangote in Nigeria; Masiyiwa in Zimbabwe, and many other top businessmen and women across the continent who through their businesses have attracted one form of foreign investment or the other.
+These people have understood the tricks of doing great business in Africa and should serve as a guide for others who want to do good business such that more and more investors will be confident having partnerships with Africans.

 What are some of the challenges you have encountered during the cause of bridging the gap between business people and possible investors?